 Usage notes

-You can use a custom domain name with a canonical name (CNAME) record to access Function Compute.
+You can access Function Compute using a custom domain name with a CNAME.
 For more information, see Configure a custom domain name.

 Limits

-For each version or alias of a function, you can create only one HTTP trigger.
+You can create only one HTTP trigger per function version or alias.
 For more information, see Manage versions and Manage aliases.

-NoteTo provide website services to external users, you must use a domain name that has an ICP filing.
-You can configure a custom domain name, bind the domain name to the function, and then use your own domain name to provide services.
+NoteTo provide website services externally, use an ICP-filed custom domain name.
+Bind the domain to your function and serve traffic through that domain.
 For more information, see Configure a custom domain name.

-You can use the GET, POST, PUT, DELETE, HEAD, PATCH, and OPTIONS methods to trigger functions.
-These methods are suitable for simple request-response scenarios.
+You can use GET, POST, PUT, DELETE, HEAD, PATCH, and OPTIONS methods to trigger functions.
+These methods suit simple request-response scenarios.
 For more information, see Configure an HTTP trigger.

-Request headers do not support custom fields that start with x-fc- or the following custom fields.
+Request headers do not support custom fields that start with x-fc- or the following fields:

 connection